bopah/NovoZhymes_jobinterview_app/README.md

 2. Find under 'Image' bopah91/my-pokemon-dash-app and click on it.

-3. Then click run in top left corner, and then click run again.
+3. Then click run in top right corner, and then click run again.

 4. Then click on terminal and write+enter: <br />
 pytest test_functions.py